Buffer Marketing Library Instagram Marketing

 Visually plan your content calendar and make your profile a "must-follow" with Buffer's suite of Instagram scheduling and analytics tools.

-Instagram image size for each post type
+Instagram image dimensions for each post type

-When you search for the best image size for Instagram, you’ll find references to pixels as well as the ideal Instagram aspect ratio for each post type.
 Aspect ratio refers to the ratio of width to height.
 For example, a square image has a 1:1 aspect ratio because the width and height are the same.
-The recommended Instagram aspect ratio for a landscape post, on the other hand, is 16:9.

 Here’s an easier way to think of it: Instagram aspect ratio refers to the shape of your post (square, vertical rectangle, or horizontal rectangle), while image size refers to the resolution/quality of the image file.